Aful Performer 5+2 VS Truthear Pure

 IEM Comparison: Expert & Community Scores Side-by-Side

 Aful Performer 5+2 and Truthear Pure use 2DD+4BA+1Planar and 1DD+3BA driver setups respectively.
 Aful Performer 5+2 costs $229 while Truthear Pure costs $90.
 Aful Performer 5+2 is $139 more expensive.
-Aful Performer 5+2 holds a decisive 1.6-point edge in reviewer scores (7.7 vs 6.1).
+Aful Performer 5+2 holds a decisive 1.5-point edge in reviewer scores (7.7 vs 6.2).
 Truthear Pure carries a user score of 8.5.
-Aful Performer 5+2 has significantly better bass with a 1-point edge, Aful Performer 5+2 has significantly better mids with a 2-point edge, Aful Performer 5+2 has better treble with a 0.6-point edge, Aful Performer 5+2 has significantly better dynamics with a 1.6-point edge and Aful Performer 5+2 has significantly better soundstage with a 1.3-point edge.
+Aful Performer 5+2 has significantly better bass with a 1.2-point edge, Aful Performer 5+2 has significantly better mids with a 1.8-point edge, Aful Performer 5+2 has better treble with a 0.7-point edge, Aful Performer 5+2 has significantly better dynamics with a 1.2-point edge, Aful Performer 5+2 has significantly better soundstage with a 1.3-point edge, Aful Performer 5+2 has significantly better details with a 1-point edge and Aful Performer 5+2 has significantly better imaging with a 1.4-point edge.

 Insights